Shared Wisdom, Separate Lives

 Am I Maturing or Just Getting Older?

-Canvas, Paint, Paint Brush
+Acrylic Paint, Canvas, Acrylic Paint Brush

 Quote: “I look around but it's you I can't replace.
 I feel so cold, and I long for your embrace.”